 You might think that all of this is a parody made by the African-American community, spoofing its own breakout hits and characters.
 The reality could not be further from the truth in that of the seven names that fill out the film’s principal creative spots (director, writers and producers) every single one of them is a white dude plus one white girl.
 All of which puts a film that sets out to make fun of African-American culture into a very dubious position, especially when every African-American character on screen is played as a moron.
 The film gets its laughs out of them speaking in a nonsensical babble of gangsta-speak or as inept hoodlums and wannabe rappers.
 Even aside from its highly dubious racial caricaturing, the film is shabbily made, containing some of the worst digital effects (to represent the snake) that one has seen in the last few years.

-Snake Outta Compton was the fifth film for Hank Braxtan, a former soldier turned filmmaker who had previously made the home movie Return of the Ghostbusters (2007) and assorted low-budget horror films with Blood Effects (2011), Chemical Peel (2014), Unnatural (2015) and the subsequent Dragon Soldiers (2020).
+Snake Outta Compton was the fifth film for Hank Braxtan, a former soldier turned filmmaker who had previously made the home movie Return of the Ghostbusters (2007) and assorted low-budget horror films with Blood Effects (2011), Chemical Peel (2014), Unnatural (2015) and the subsequent Dragon Soldiers (2020), Jurassic Hunt (2021) and Dead Zone (2022).
 Braxtan is married to Arielle Brachfeld who here co-produces the film and appears on screen.
 For some reason, the film is executive produced by Mike Mendez, the director of Big Ass Spider!
 (2013), Lavalantula (2015) and Don’t Kill It (2016), among others.

 (Winner in this site’s Worst Films of 2018 list).